 A common law employee must provide PD-HPC to a person using the Individual Options or Level One waivers.

-- live with family including those that are related by blood, marriage, or adoption, such as parents, siblings, or spouses,
+The person must live alone or live with family, including those related by blood, marriage, or adoption, such as parents, siblings, or spouses.

 SELF Waiver Information